Kashyap-Rishi/Icon_Picker/README.md

 # Icon_Picker

-A tool for selecting favourite icons from one place .
+A tool for selecting favourite icons from one placew .

 ## Installation